Gustave de Beaumont

-Comte Gustave Auguste Bonnin de la Bonninière de Beaumont (1802 – 1866) was a French magistrate, prison reformer, and travel companion to the famed philosopher and politician Alexis de Tocqueville.
-While he was very successful in his lifetime, he is often overlooked and his name is synonymous with Tocqueville's achievements.
+Comte Gustave Auguste Bonnin de la Bonninière de Beaumont (February 6, 1802 – March 30, 1866) was a French magistrate, prison reformer, and travel companion to the famed philosopher and politician Alexis de Tocqueville.
+While he was very successful in his lifetime, he is often overlooked by historians, and his name is synonymous with Tocqueville's achievements.

 Early life

 Beaumont was born in 1802 in Beaumont-la-Chartre, Sarthe, to the count Jules de Beaumont and Rose Préau de la Baraudière.
 He was the youngest of four children.
 Beaumont spent his early years in the chateau de La Borde in his birthplace.
 Like Tocqueville, Beaumont came from nobility; he was a descendant of the Bonin de la Bonnière family.

 Career in law

 In 1826, Beaumont acquired the position of King's Prosecutor at the Tribunal de Première Instance at Versailles.
 It was during this tenure that he first met Alexis de Tocqueville, and they became friends.
 Although Beaumont's eloquence and verve contrasted greatly with Tocqueville's bad rhetoric and asocial behavior, the two stayed close, even when Beaumont was appointed to Paris in 1829 and they were separated for a time.